 For Immediate Release

-Contact: Mary (Maggie) Beckford, email@example.com, 419-285-2184 extension 1229
+Contact: Barbara Rowles, email@example.com, 419-285-2184 extension 1225

 About Perry’s Victory and International Peace Memorial.
-The park honors those who fought and died in the Battle of Lake Erie during the War of 1812, and celebrates the enduring peace between the United States, Great Britain, and Canada.
+The park was established to honor those who fought and died in the Battle of Lake Erie during the War of 1812 and to celebrate the long-lasting peace between the United States, Great Britain, and Canada.
 The Memorial, a Doric column, rising 352 feet over Lake Erie is 5 miles from the longest unarmed border in the world.
 It has an open-air Observation Deck 317 feet tall offering spectacular views of the Lake Erie Islands and Canada.
-For more information about Perry’s Victory visit www.nps.gov/pevi, the park’s Facebook page, Twitter @PerrysVIPM, and Instagram @perrysvictorynps.
+For more information about Perry’s Victory visit www.nps.gov/pevi, Perry’s Victory and International Peace Memorial on Facebook, Twitter @PerrysVIPM, instagram @perrysvictorynps.
 Visitors with special needs planning to attend a program or event at Perry’s Victory and International Peace Memorial are requested to contact the park at 419-285-2184 to discuss their needs and available services.